- Your Business

 Despite ongoing attempts to simplify the tax system, UK taxation remains full of complexities.
 It's no wonder, then, that it takes careful planning and expert advice to help you to make the most of your money and to achieve your lifetime financial goals.

 Lowering and deferring tax is, of course, a key aim but with some thought you can also free up cash for your business or to use for your personal plans, as well as providing you and your family with long-term financial security.

 Although your exact requirements will require discussion in relation to your individual circumstances, in this guide we have explained some of the key areas to consider when you turn your thoughts to maximising business, personal and family wealth.
 Please contact us for one-to-one advice that is tailored to your needs.

 Please read those chapters which are relevant to you as soon as possible.

 We would welcome the opportunity to assist you.

 The general effect of the Civil Partnership Act is to treat registered civil partners on a consistent basis with married couples.
 For the purposes of this guide we have on occasions referred only to spouses.

 This guide is based on current understanding of legislation and the Government's proposals at the time of publication and under no circumstances should action be taken without first seeking appropriate professional advice.

-The judicious use of tax and financial planning strategies can also have a significant impact on your personal wealth.
-We can help to ensure that your finances are as tax-efficient as possible, making sure that you are taking advantage of the available allowances and reliefs and that you are paying no more tax than you need to.
+Employing effective planning strategies can also help you to safeguard and maximise your personal finances.
+We can make your capital as tax-efficient as possible, taking advantage of allowances and reliefs of which many people are unaware, and ensuring you pay no more tax than you need.